-How Salesforce approached building, launch and the programming of their Alumni Community.
-Digging in to how Salesforce view the Alumni Experience as a critical component of the overall Employee Experience
+How Salesforce approached building, launch and programming their Alumni Community, and how Alumni Experience is a critical component of the overall EX.

 Speak to any business community manager, and the conversation will inevitably touch on something they’re doing within the Salesforce environment.
 There’s crossover in how businesses use the CRM to understand and build an engaged community.

 True to its values, the company has been a leader in community engagement since day one, both in terms of its employees and customers.
 It really excels and sets the bar for getting people ramped up and rolling in its software.

 More than that, though, Salesforce is an incredible advocate for its people.
 So much so that it’s earned a place in Fortune’s “World’s Most Admired Companies and Top 100 Best Place to Work.”
 It’s also one of Forbes’ “World’s Most Innovative Companies.”

 In this hour-long webinar, EnterpriseAlumni catches up with Salesforce’s Theresa Ludvigson and Mira Pitkin.
 Together they unpack how the company approached building, launching, and the programming of the Salesforce Alumni community.